Last Update: 11/15/18

 Often, pain and suffering awards will be divided into two parts: past pain and suffering and future pain and suffering.
 These are both considered to be “non-economic damages” under Florida law.

 The parties can agree to these amounts in a settlement or mediation in whatever amounts both sides find acceptable, or the issue of pain and suffering damages can be presented to the jury for their determination of what is a fair settlement.
-In that case, it’s important to have these claims supported by the trial evidence and presented to the jury by a lawyer with expertise and experience in doing so.
+In that case, it’s important to have these claims supported by the evidence, like testimony from the victim’s doctor, and presented to the jury by a lawyer with expertise and experience in doing so.

 When a jury determines an amount of money that will be awarded to an injury victim for their future pain and suffering, their award will be given great respect.
 It is difficult to challenge these jury determinations, either with the trial judge or the appellate Court, despite how much the insurance company argues that the amount is excessive.